cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 <details><summary>Other Information on Crystal Builds</summary>
 <p>
-The CNF Conformance Test Suite is modeled after make, or if you're familiar with Ruby, [rake](https://github.com/ruby/rake).
-Conformance tests are created via tasks using the Crystal library, [SAM.cr](https://github.com/imdrasil/sam.cr).
+The CNF Test Suite is modeled after make, or if you're familiar with Ruby, [rake](https://github.com/ruby/rake).
+Tests are created via tasks using the Crystal library, [SAM.cr](https://github.com/imdrasil/sam.cr).

 To run the automated test suite within the source clone: